-At the beginning of WW2, Colin joined the 101 Royal Armoured Corps Officer Cadet Training Unit at Sandhurst and in August 1940 was given an emergency commission as 2nd Lieutenant with the Royal Tank Regiment.
+At the beginning of World War Two he joined the 101 Royal Armoured Corps Officer Cadet Training Unit at Sandhurst, Berkshire and in August 1940 was given an emergency commission as 2nd Lieutenant with the Royal Tank

-He was buried in Bou Arada Military Cemetery, before being moved to Medjez-el-Bab Cemetery in July 1944.
+He was initially buried in Bou Arada Military Cemetery before his body was reinterred in July 1944.

 145462 Captain Colin George Price Cuthbert, Royal Tank Regiment, is buried in Medjez-el-Bab Cemetery, Tunisia.
 He is remembered in Thame on Lord Williams’s School Memorial Board.
 He is also commemorated on the War Memorial in Chinnor and St Catherine’s College Memorial Board in St Cross Church, Oxford.